Accessing the STREAMER Module

 For continuous access, the service must be contracted from the external provider.

-542APC processors with STREAMER AoIP module include an integrated interface that provides access to audio streaming services and the Web Control interface.Access requires username and password.
+The 542APC processors with the STREAMER AoIP module include an integrated interface, providing access to audio streaming services and the WEB Control interface.Access requires a username and password.

-- BASIC user → access to Remote Control (audio, MPX and reception settings)
+- BASIC user → access to Remote Control (audio, MPX, and reception configuration).

 - RTP-LINK (Tx)